 Satisfying Developmental Requirements

 Placement test results can reveal a need for developmental course work in one or more areas (math, reading, or English).
-Developmental courses are foundational courses designed to remediate academic deficiencies to a level that will allow you to be successful in college-level course work.
-Developmental courses are not substitutes for courses in your major, but are in addition.
+Developmental courses are required foundational courses designed to remediate academic deficiencies to a level that will allow you to be successful in college-level course work.
+Developmental courses do not substitute for any course listed in your major, but are in addition.
 Therefore, it is important that you establish a plan for incorporating developmental requirements into your major.

 - the number or types of developmental course requirements you have

 - the effect those weak areas might have on your ability to do well in your major

 - enrollment restrictions that might be in place for your major